ibm-cloud-docs/vpc/backup_service_vpc_about.md

 {{site.data.keyword.attribute-definition-list}}

-# Backup for VPC
+# About Backup for VPC
 {: #backup-service-about}

 Use {{site.data.keyword.cloud}} Backup for VPC to automatically create backups and restore {{site.data.keyword.block_storage_is_short}} volumes from backup snapshots.
 By using this service, you can prevent data loss, manage risk, and improve data compliance.
+You can ensure that your data is backed up regularly, and you can retain the backups while you need them.
 You can create and manage backup policies and plans for your {{site.data.keyword.block_storage_is_short}} volumes by using the UI, the CLI, and the API.
-With {{site.data.keyword.cloud_notm}} Backup for VPC, you can ensure that your data is backed up regularly, and you can retain the backups while you need them.
 {: shortdesc}

 Backups and snapshots services are different than a disaster recovery (DR) solution, where your data is continually backed up with automatic failover.
-Restoring a volume from a backup or snapshot is a manual operation that takes time.
+Restoring a volume from a backup or a snapshot is a manual operation that takes time.
 If you require a higher level of service for disaster recovery, see IBM's [Cloud disaster recovery solutions](https://www.ibm.com/cloud/disaster-recovery).
 {: note}

 ## Backup service concepts
 {: #backup-service-concepts}

-You can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes with the {{site.data.keyword.cloud_notm}} Backup for VPC service.
+You can create up to 10 backup policies for your {{site.data.keyword.block_storage_is_short}} volumes in one region with the {{site.data.keyword.cloud_notm}} Backup for VPC service.
 A backup policy contains one or more backup plans, which define a schedule for automated backups.
 You can create up to four plans per policy, and edit and delete them as needed.
-You can view and manage backup jobs to see these actions.
 If you're undecided on the backup schedule or you don't know all the tags yet, you can create a backup policy without a plan and add one later.

 Before you create backups, review the [planning your backups](/docs/vpc?topic=vpc-backups-vpc-planning) topic.
 For more information, see [best practices for creating backups](/docs/vpc?topic=vpc-backups-vpc-best-practices).
 {: tip}

-In a backup plan, you schedule the [frequency](/docs/vpc?topic=vpc-backup-policy-create&interface=ui#backup-automated-plan-ui) of your backups.
+In a backup plan, you schedule the frequency of your backups.
 In the UI, you can choose daily, weekly, or monthly.
-You can also add a schedule with a [`cron` expression in the UI](/docs/vpc?topic=vpc-backup-policy-create&interface=ui#backup-cron-plan-ui), or by using the CLI, or the API.
+You can also use a `cron` expression to specify the frequency in the [UI](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui#backup-policy-create-ui), from the [CLI](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=cli#backup-policy-create-cli), or with the [API](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=api).

 You must set a [retention period](/docs/vpc?topic=vpc-backup-policy-create&interface=ui#backup-automated-plan-ui) for your backups.
-It can be based on the number of days that you want to keep the backups or the total number of backups to retain before they are deleted.
-Planning for your retention and deletion of backups can keep your costs down.
+It can be based on the number of days that you want to keep the backups.
+Or it can be based on the total number of backups that you want to retain before the oldest ones are deleted.
+Planning for the retention and deletion of your backups can keep the costs down.

 Backups require that the volume that you're backing up is attached to a running virtual server instance.
 Put another way, you can't back up an unattached volume.

-A volume is backed up when a [user-provided tag](#backup-service-about-tags) that ia associated with a {{site.data.keyword.block_storage_is_short}} volume match the tags for target resources in a backup policy.
+A volume is backed up when a [user-provided tag](#backup-service-about-tags) that is associated with a {{site.data.keyword.block_storage_is_short}} volume match the tags for target resources in a backup policy.
 The volume must have at least one of the backup policy’s tags for the target resources.
 When the scheduled backup is triggered by a backup plan, all volumes with matching tags are backed up.
+You can [view the status of the backup jobs](/docs/vpc?topic=vpc-backup-view-policy-job) in the UI, from the CLI, or the API.

 If a volume has multiple tags, only one tag needs to match for a backup to trigger.
 You can add user tags to boot and data volumes at any time, when you [create a virtual server instance](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#create-from-vsi) or in an instance template.

 When the backup is triggered at the scheduled interval, a backup copy is created of your volume contents.
 Behind the scenes, the [Snapshot for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about) service is used to create a point-in-time copy of your data.
 When the first backup snapshot is taken, the entire contents of the volume are copied and retained in {{site.data.keyword.cos_full}}.
 Subsequent backups of the same volume capture the changes that occurred since the previous backup.
 You can take up to [750 backups of a volume](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#snapshots_vpc_considerations).

-You can [restore](#backup-service-restore-concepts) data to a new, fully provisioned volume from a backup snapshot.
+You can [restore](#backup-service-restore-concepts) data from a backup snapshot to a new, fully provisioned volume.
 If the backup is of a boot volume, you can use it to provision a new instance.
-However, when you provision an instance by restoring a boot volume from aa "bootable" backup snapshot, you can expect degraded performance in the beginning.
+However, when you provision an instance by restoring a boot volume from a bootable backup snapshot, you can expect degraded performance in the beginning.
 During the restoration process, the data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}, and thus the provisioned IOPS cannot be fully realized until that process finishes.

 With the fast restore feature, you can cache snapshots in a specified zone of your choosing.
 This way, volumes can be restored from snapshots nearly immediately and the new volumes operate with full IOPS instantly.
+The fast restore feature can achieve a [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular backup snapshot.
 When you opt for fast restore, your existing regional plan is adjusted, including billing.
 Billing is based on instance hours, $0.75 per hour regardless of the backup size.

 ### Comparison of backups and snapshots
 {: #baas-comparison}